Physical Fault Injection and Side-Channel Attacks on Mobile Devices: A Comprehensive Analysis: Side-channel Attacks

-The first SCA on package-on-package (PoP) SoCs was presented by Vasselle et al.~\cite{vasselle2019breaking} (2019).
-The attack recovers the key used by boot ROM for decrypting BL1 firmware when it is loaded during the secure boot process (see \S\ref{sec:secure_boot}).
-The DRAM PoP package was shown to produce greater EM noise than the main SoC; to counter this, the authors separated the main SoC from the DRAM package using a hot air station.
-This process required practice on multiple PoP SoCs to prevent irreparably damaging the target.
-This approach only worked for BL1, as the absence of DRAM caused a fatal boot deadlock at BL2.
-EM measurements were then collected by targeting the on-SoC cryptographic co-processor using a Lecroy WaveRunner oscilloscope, a Langer H-Field probe and a low-noise amplifier.
-Lock-in thermography was used to identify the co-processor using infrared measurements during encryption and decryption operations (Figure \ref{fig:vasselle}), which was used to position the EM probe.
-The authors then acquire 2,500 traces and 5,000 encrypted firmware binaries to be decrypted (12.5 million AES-CBC operations in total).
-Correlation analysis was used to recover the co-processor's AES key using two firmware encryptions and 2,500 averaged traces.
+In 2019, Vasselle et al.~\cite{vasselle2019breaking} published the first publicly available side-channel attack on a PoP SoC, which recovered a decryption key used by on-SoC boot ROM for decrypting BL1 firmware during the secure boot process (see \S\ref{sec:secure_boot}).
+The main SoC was first separated from the PoP DRAM package using a hot air station, as the DRAM package produced the most EM interference.
+This process required practice on multiple PoP units to prevent irreparable damage to the main SoC.
+EM measurements were acquired by targeting the on-SoC cryptographic co-processor using a Lecroy WaveRunner oscilloscope, a Langer H-Field probe, and a low-noise amplifier.
+Lock-in thermography was used to identify the co-processor from infrared measurements during encryption and decryption operations (Figure \ref{fig:vasselle}), which was used for accurately positioning the EM probe.
+2,500 traces of 5,000 firmware binary decryptions were acquired (12.5 million AES-CBC operations in total).
+Correlation power analysis was then used to recover the co-processor's AES key from two firmware encryptions and 2,500 averaged traces.
 All details pertaining to the identity of the PoP, SoC and cryptographic co-processor are redacted; information about the trigger implementation is also not made public.
+We note that the approach worked only for BL1 as the missing PoP DRAM package caused a fatal boot deadlock at BL2.